potato-arcade/p64/README.md

 The P64 computer console

-A programmable gaming console, written in Go
+A programmable computerized graphics console, written in Go

 ![potato](potato.jpg)